jonescompneurolab/hnn/installer/mac/docker-desktop.md

 ## Editing files within HNN container

 You may want run commands or edit files within the container.
-To access a command shell in the container, start the container using `./hnn_docker.sh -u start` to start hnn in the background and use [`docker exec`](https://docs.docker.com/engine/reference/commandline/exec/) as shown below:
+To access a command shell in the container, start the container using `./hnn_docker.sh  start` to start hnn in the background and use [`docker exec`](https://docs.docker.com/engine/reference/commandline/exec/) as shown below:

 ```none
 $ docker exec -ti hnn_container bash